quentinsf/ansible-webfaction/README.md

 This is a starting point for some Ansible modules for provisioning domains, apps, and websites on Webfaction, using the [Webfaction API](http://docs.webfaction.com/xmlrpc-api/).

 NOTE: THE MODULES HAVE NOT BEEN EXTENSIVELY TESTED.
 USE THEM WITH CAUTION!
-And please help improve them!
+And there are many ways in which they could be improved, so please help!
+All suggestions welcome.

 ## Background